 In fact, not all fruits and not all vegetables are equal.
 This is why there are no news stories admonishing us to eat peas or pears to prevent cancer whereas there are frequent articles concerning broccoli and blueberries.
 While it is complicated, it is worth making the effort to identify foods that prevent cancer or its recurrence.
 Apparently, the advice to eat five or seven servings of fruits or vegetables per day is not specific enough.
 The primary purpose of Food for Breast Cancer is to provide information concerning specific foods and their links to breast cancer risk and survival in an organized way.

-Latest research finds reduction in breast cancer risk for fruits and vegetables
+Latest research finds fruits and vegetables reduce breast cancer risk

 The study referenced at the beginning of this news article was designed to clarify the association between fruit and vegetable consumption and risk of breast cancer.
 To conduct the study, the authors performed a review and meta-analysis of data from existing prospective studies.
 Included were 15 studies published through April 2011.